1gravity/Kotlin-Bloc/website/docs/architecture/bloc/lifecycle.md

 - The [Essenty](https://github.com/arkivanov/Essenty) lifecycle which thanslates the `View` lifecycle to a platform-agnostic lifecycle.
 - Depending on the `View` implementation, there can be a "component" lifecycle which sits in between the other two lifecycles.
 On Android that would typically be a `ViewModel` lifecycle.
 On iOS there's a `BlocHolder` or `BlocComponent` lifecycle.
 This and how it ties to the other two lifecycles will be discussed in more detail in  [Extensions](../../extensions/overview).

+From a `Bloc's` perspective, the `Essenty` lifecycle is the most relevant one.

 ## Essenty Lifecycle

 ![Bloc Architecture - Details](../../../static/img/BLoC%20Architecture%20-%20External%20Lifecycle.svg)